Ayumi Lotus brand logo for natural skincare

 Camphor Oil Uses for Breathing and Chest Comfort

 One of the oldest uses of traditional camphor oil is to aid breathing.
 Inhaling camphor vapours opens the airways and thins mucus.
 This can bring relief from colds, blocked noses or chest congestion.
 Camphor ‘activates’ the respiratory system through mild irritation, promoting the expulsion of phlegm and relieving chest heaviness and tightness.
-It is thanks to these properties that camphor has been used for many years as an ingredient in chest rubs and inhalants.
+It is thanks to these properties that camphor has long been used as an ingredient in chest rubs and inhalants.

 Camphor Benefits for Muscles and Joints